JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ## Installing a Specific Version of JPA Buddy

-<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/versions">Every version of JPA Buddy</a> supports a range of IntelliJ IDEA versions.
+<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/versions" target="_blank">Every version of JPA Buddy</a> supports a range of IntelliJ IDEA versions.
 For example, JPA Buddy 2023.1 works correctly with IntelliJ IDEA 2022.2, 2022.3 and 2023.1.
 But if you have to install JPA Buddy on the other version of IntelliJ IDEA, you can do the following:

-* Open <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy">JPA Buddy JetBrains Marketplace page</a>.
+* Open <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy" target="_blank">JPA Buddy JetBrains Marketplace page</a>.
 * Open Versions tab.
 * Find a version of JPA Buddy which satisfies the version of your IntelliJ IDEA and click on it.